AdobeDocs/experience-platform.en/help/identity-service/deletion.md

 ---
 title: Deletions in Identity Service
-description: This document provides an overview of the various mechanisms that you can use to delete your identity data. from Experience Platform.
+description: This document provides an overview of the various mechanisms that you can use to delete your identity data in Experience Platform, and to provide clarity on how identity graphs may be impacted.
 ---
 # Deletions in Identity Service

-Adobe Experience Platform Identity Service provides you with a comprehensive view of your customers and their behavior by bridging identities across devices and systems, allowing you to deliver impactful, personal digital experiences in real time.
+Adobe Experience Platform Identity Service generates identity graphs by deterministically linking identities across devices and systems for an individual person.
+Identity graph linkages are established when two or more marked identities are received within the same row of data.

-Through identity graphs, Identity Service is able to visualize how different identities are linked together to create a comprehensive view of a customer.
-When two or more identities are received within a row of data, Identity Service stores information on the links established between the two identities.
+Identity graphs are leveraged by Real-Time Customer Profile to create a comprehensive and singular view of your customer attributes and behaviors, enabling you to deliver impactful, personal digital experiences in real-time, to people, and not devices.

-This document provides an overview of the various mechanisms that you can use to delete your identity data. from Experience Platform.
+This document provides an overview of the various mechanisms that you can use to delete your identity data in Experience Platform, and to provide clarity on how identity graphs may be impacted.

 ## Getting started